kevinawoo/google-calendar-tools/README.md

     ```
    If you run into problems with permissions with `clasp login` because of org policies,
    you can copy the `dist/bundle.js` directly into the Google App Script editor.

+   Tip: add `.env` with `open "https://urlToScript"` to open the script in the browser.

 5. Setup a project trigger
     1. setup a time based trigger on the